moja-global/About_moja_global/Contributing/How-to-Contribute-Land-Sector-Data-Analysis.md

 ### 1.2.6 The Continent's Soil Resources

 Soil composition is an important factor that affects settlement and human activities.
-Display the data, identify relationships between attributes such as locations and crop production. nutrient availability and intensive agriculture etc
+Display the data, identify relationships between attributes such as locations and crop production, nutrient availability and intensive agriculture etc

 ---